Back to blog

 Mandate 376

 Mandate 376 was established to standardize accessibility.
 European Union members are required to have accessible public procurement of ICT products and services.
-Mandate 376 mission is to have products and services not contain barriers so that they are accessible to all individuals.
-Products and services include: websites, digital services, computers, and emails.
-To have an accessible website, the Mandate 376 Procurement Law outlines that websites must conform to the Web Content Accessibility Guidelines (WCAG) 2.0.
+Examples of products and services include websites, digital services, computers, and emails.
+The mandate was established to ensure products and services are free of accessibility barriers and usable by all.
+To be considered accessible, the Mandate 376 Procurement Law outlines that websites must conform with WCAG 2.0.

 Standard - EN 301 549